DOE-ICoM/pyflowline_icom/README.md

 6. Clone this repository and set this environment as the workspace environment

+7. Navigate to tests/configurations/ and edit the paths to match your local directory structure.

-7. Navigate to the notebook and run it in your preferred Python IDE.
+8. Navigate to the notebook and run it in your preferred Python IDE.

-8. Visulize the results with QGIS
+9. Visulize the results with QGIS

-If using pyenv-virtualenv rather than Conda, the following steps are recommended (assumes a working installation of pyenv-virtualenvwrapper):
+If using pyenv-virtualenv rather than Conda, the following steps are recommended (assumes a working installation of pyenv-virtualenvwrapper).
+After step 6, follow the instructions above.

 1. cd to your preferred directory and clone this repo.